 - Provided they comply with Fla.
 Statutes §§456.0392(1) [labeling] and 456.42(1) [written/electronic prescriptions], PAs may write prescriptions in written or paper form.

-Contact Scott Wagner and Associates, P.A. in West Palm Beach, Florida to assist with any healthcare needs.
+Contact Scott Law Team in West Palm Beach, Florida to assist with any healthcare needs.